What plant hardiness zone am I in?

 About Utah

-Utah is a state in the Western United States.
-It is one of the Mountain states, sharing the Four Corners region with Arizona, Colorado, and New Mexico.
+Utah is a landlocked state in the Mountain West subregion of the Western United States.
+It is one of the Four Corners states, sharing a border with Arizona, Colorado, and New Mexico.
 It also borders Wyoming to its northeast, Idaho to its north, and Nevada to its west.
 In comparison to all the U.S. states and territories, Utah, with a population of just over three million, is the 13th largest by area, the 30th most populous, and the 11th least densely populated.
 Urban development is mostly concentrated in two regions: the Wasatch Front in the north-central part of the state, which includes the state capital, Salt Lake City, and is home to roughly two-thirds of the population; and Washington County in the southwest, which has somewhat more than 180,000 residents.
 Most of the western half of Utah lies in the Great Basin.

 What is my USDA Plant Hardiness Zone?